caromimo/mdall-exploration/README.md

 * Connect to the database with `make connect`
 * Import data from the csv with `\copy companies from 'companies.csv' delimiter ',' csv`

-## DATABASE DIAGRAMS

-See personal account at https://dbdiagram.io/

 ## Random notes